Cleboost/Create-Chocloate-Factory/README.md

 ## What is it?

-Create Chocolate Factory is a NeoForge mod that allows you to modify the game by adding new items, weapons, blocks, and more.
-One of its key features is to be able to generate the texture pack automatically from the configuration, which greatly simplifies the work of administrators.
-It also includes an extensive API which can be used by developers to be able to increase oraxen features.
+Create Chocolate Factory is a NeoForge mod that ....
+In Writing

 ## Features